aws/karpenter-provider-aws/designs/aws/aws-launch-templates-v2.md

 Example - if someone gives us a partial launch template with a custom AMI, the UserData cannot be autofilled by Karpenter.
 Our API shape remains clean and easier to use.
 This paradigm is well known across other AWS capacity providers like MNG, Batch etc.
 * The user still needs to maintain a launch template.
 For some, the pain of maintaining a launch template is invariant to how many fields they have to fill out.
+* Karpenter will need to periodically reconcile the provided LaunchTemplate with the Karpenter managed version, if the provided launch template is specified using a version alias like `$LATEST` rather than a fixed number.
+This can lead to eventual consistency issues - i.e a short time lag between Karpenter picking up that the `$LATEST` version of the provided LT has changed and making the corresponding updates to the Karpenter managed LT.

 **Approach 3 - Provide a more generic way to specify launch template contents in the Provider**